 - It’s perfectly acceptable to eat dessert before dinner.
 We’ve totally done that

 - Having no schedule is completely ok.
 Different, but ok.

-- When you have a small spat there’s less space to be separate in, which caused the small spat to be resolved much more quickly
+- When you have a small spat there’s less space to be separated in, which caused the small spat to be resolved much more quickly

 - When living in such close quarters to one another, clumsiness is catchy (sorry JP)